rjhunjhunwala/Dystopia/README.md

 # Dystopia
 This is an open world GTA styled game with retro isometric graphics.
-This is part of a collaboraion with nvillano
+This is part of a collaborative effort.
 <hr />
-Developemental Pipeline for upcoming features
+Developemental Pipeline for upcoming features.
 A feature <s>struck through</s> is already completed.
 <ol>
 <li><s>Basic graphics and generation engine</s></li>
 <li><s>Cars</s> and increased interactivity</li>